 My eyes have always be light sensitive so these days I have transitions lenses in my glasses and a great pair of sunglasses that are polarised and anti-glare.

-I’m mostly under sensitive to touch meaning as a kid I loved my hair platted, brushed and cut but I know some kids find this painful and stressful even when it’s done gently.
+I’m mostly under sensitive to touch and movement, meaning as a kid I loved my hair platted, brushed and cut but I know some kids find this painful and stressful even when it’s done gently.
+This also worked both ways so my version of tag usually involved clumsily and accidentally rugby tackling people to the floor – oops!

 I loved swinging, bouncing, jumping, rocking motions, anything with speed and movement.
 I found it really exciting and calming in equal measure.
 I’ve gotten more sensitive to movement as I’ve gotten older though.